 The tragic Baghdad bombings are a consequence of the Islamic State's changing tactics and divisions within Iraq's political and security establishment.

 Markets largely dictate how the relationship between oil companies and host states will play out, with governments attempting to ensure they receive a ‘fair share’ of petroleum revenues.

-Saudi Arabia's latest drive to reform its economy will not be cheap or easy although there seems to be a stronger will to proceed today than in years past.
+Saudi Arabia's latest drive to reform its economy will not be cheap or easy although now there seems to be a stronger will to carry out necessary changes than in years past.

 Algeria's latest education scandal is one of the worst in its history and could further push citizens to distrust the government.

 Chronic disorder among the self-proclaimed Islamic State’s many enemies may enable the extremist group to recover from a string of recent defeats and reclaim the initiative.